 Also much appreciated was the fact that instead of one centrally located self-service food bar, there were actually several located throughout the entire lounge.
 Each one offered basically the same kinds of food, but it was nice not having everyone in the lounge hovering over a single food station.

 The finger food here was comparable to what I had just found in the United Club over in concourse B, but this Admirals Club took it one step further with a walk-up food-for-purchase station that looked somewhat decent.
 I didn’t try any food from here as all I needed was just a light snack to hold me over until my Global First 747-400 flight SFO I was scheduled to board a few hours later.
 There was sure to be food served on that flight, so I wanted to be at least halfway hungry for it.

 Finally, here are a handful of other random pics to wrap up this review:

-Having experienced other Admirals Clubs at San Diego and San Francisco, my final thought about this one here at O’Hare was that there’s very little consistency across the brand.
+Having experienced the Admirals Club at SFO, my final thought about this one here at O’Hare was that there’s very little consistency across the brand.
 So far I’ve found Delta SkyClubs to be the most consistent from location to location, but to me, American Airlines seems not so concerned about their lounge experience.
 That’s not necessarily a bad thing – every Admirals Club I’ve visited so far has been quite nice, so at least I can feel confident I’ll have a comfortable stay no matter which one I visit.